MillenniumMachines/Milo-v1.5/docs/assembly_manual/chapters/z_axis_assembly.md

 ## Do not tighten

-Leave these M5 nuts loose until it comes time to install your spindle.
+Leave these M5 nuts loose for now.

 > M5 washer
 > M5 Nyloc Hex Nut